Even though the capture of birds with birdlime is prohibited by law in many countries…

 …nevertheless, hunting birds with birdlime is a very popular practice worldwide, knowledge about it, passed from one generation to the next.

-We’d talked about trapping birds with birdlime, but we never had gone to the forest to do it.
+We’d talked about trapping birds with birdlime in the past, but we never had gone to the forest to do it.

 The truth was that I’d never hunted little birds, less of all with birdlime.
-My friend Raoul,” The Sullen” as he was widely known, was the expert on the subject; he was the one who bragged about having a lot of knowledge about it, transmitted to him by his elder brother, and previous experience trapping birds with birdlime.
+My friend Raoul,” The Sullen” as he was widely known, was the expert on the subject; he was the one who bragged about having a lot of knowledge about it, transmitted to him, he said, by his elder brother, and he claimed previous personal nexperience trapping birds with birdlime.

 Besides, Raoul, “The Sullen”, had promised me to release — unharmed — all trapped birds not being goldfinches, for the only type of bird he wanted was a goldfinch to make a companion to the one he owned.

 “The Sullen” was older than me and was always wearing black (I wonder if people called him that way because of that).

 He was 16 years old, three years older than me, and he boasted of having a lot of experience at many things.
 He was tall and skinny, always wearing a black wool sweater, which apparently he never dropped.

 I woke up and got out of bed very early the next day.
 It was cold but it wasn’t snowing.
 It was still dark when I took a shower, dressed up, and had some breakfast, which my aunt had prepared the night before for me.

 True to his word, “The Sullen” showed up down below, waiting for me at the entrance hall of my building.

 He was carrying a double cage covered by a piece of fabric on one side occupied by a goldfinch of his property, a proved singer which would be our decoy, and on the other side, now empty, we were going to introduce temporarily our capture.